Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 ```python
 data = pad_sequences(sequences, maxlen=MAX_SEQUENCE_LENGTH)
 ```
 This is an easy one.
-It pads our sequences so they are all the same size.
-Taking
+It pads our sequences so they are all the same length.
+The [pad_sequences](https://keras.io/preprocessing/sequence/) function is part of the Keras library.
+A couple of important arguments have default values: `padding` and `truncating`.

+Here's the Keras docs explanation:

+> padding: String, 'pre' or 'post': pad either before or after each sequence.

+> truncating: String, 'pre' or 'post': remove values from sequences larger than  maxlen, either at the beginning or at the end of the sequences.

+Both arguments default to `pre`.

+Lastly, the `maxlen` argument controls where padding and truncation happen.
+And we are setting it with our `MAX_SEQUENCE_LENGTH` variable.

 #### Code: Applying Embeddings